 The realisation that society is changing and that people are engaging in politics differently from in the past is one of the biggest challenges.
 In the UK we have seen a long-term trend of declining vote share for the two main parties and lower voter turnout.
 Turnout at elections has fallen from historical highs.
 General election turnout reached its peak in 1950.
 Then, we had 83.9% of people voting.
 In 2001 it had fallen to 59.4%, and although turnout has slightly increased in elections held since then, in 2015, as we all know, it was 66.1%, which is well below the historical average.

 Of course, 2015 saw the election of a Conservative Government, with 330 seats, with 36.9% of the popular vote, giving them a working majority of 12.
 In 1964, Harold Wilson and the Labour Party achieved 317 seats with a 44.1% share of the vote.
 As we have heard, in 2015 we saw UKIP come third with 12.6%, but only one seat.
 The Greens won their highest ever share of the vote with 3.8%, but only one seat.
 Of course, the Liberal Democrats had their worst result since they were founded and held just eight of their previous 57 seats.
-Devolution and the rise of nationalist parties, in particular the surge of the SNP, has made it virtually impossible for the two major parties to achieve an overall majority.
+Devolution and the rise of nationalist parties, in particular the surge of the SNP, have made it virtually impossible for the two major parties to achieve an overall majority.

 As we heard in the debate, apart from those longer-term trends, the global financial crisis has brought not only economic dislocation and disruption, but an even greater challenge to the established political parties in most of Europe.
 The fight over the centre ground has been replaced by populist rhetoric from both ends of the political spectrum—from the left, Greece’s Syriza and Spain’s Podemos; from the right, our own UKIP and France’s National Front.